Mind the peak: improving cosmological constraints from GWTC-4.0 spectral sirens using semiparametric mass models: Results

+To determine which events are most informative for $H_0$, we computed the Spearman correlation coefficient $\rho$ between the $H_0$ samples and the corresponding marginal likelihood of each event.
+This coefficient quantifies how strongly the single-event likelihood correlates with $H_0$, offering a measure of each event's individual constraining power on $H_0$.
+Results obtained with the \pltwop and \textsc{pls-dd-14}$ (\sigma=2)$ models are shown in \Cref{fig:constraining-power-pls}.
+The plot displays the events in the detector-frame primary mass - luminosity distance ($m_{1,\dd}-d_L$) plane, with points colored according to their Spearman coefficient.
+We also show how the main MD features captured by the two models evolve with $H_0$: the power law edges, $m_{\rm low},\,m_{\rm high}$, and the peaks (two for \pltwop and three for \textsc{pls-dd-14-}$\mathcal{G}_2$).

+In the \textsc{pls-dd-14-}$\mathcal{G}_2$ case, events with detector-frame primary mass in the range $[20, 35]\,\msun$ anticorrelate with $H_0$.
+In contrast, the same events in the \pltwop show a correlation with the Hubble constant.
+These events correspond to those near the additional peak in the source-frame MD at $18\,\msun$.
+In both fits, a clear anticorrelation-correlation pattern is present between $H_0$ and events located before and after the main peaks of the MD at $10$ and $31-33\,\msun$ (in source-frame).
+Interestingly, the \textsc{pls-dd-14-}$\mathcal{G}_2$ fit also shows an additional strong pattern across the position of the third identified peak, demonstrating that it carries additional cosmological information.

-To determine which features in the MD contribute most to constraining $H_0$, we compute Spearman correlation coefficients between $H_0$ and the parameters describing $p(m_1)$, that are $m_{\rm low}$ and $m_{\rm high}$ (all models), Gaussian peak positions (\textsc{pl2p}), and the spline coefficients (\textsc{pls} models).
+To study how the parameters of the MD correlate with $H_0$, we computed Spearman correlation coefficients between $H_0$ and the parameters describing $p(m_1)$, that are $m_{\rm low}$ and $m_{\rm high}$ (all models), Gaussian peak positions (\textsc{pl2p}), and the spline coefficients (\textsc{pls} models).
 The results are shown in \Cref{fig:corrrelations}.
-In \textsc{pl2p}, the two peaks are slightly anticorrelated with $H_0$ and determine the constraint on $H_0$.
+In \textsc{pl2p}, the two peaks are slightly anticorrelated with $H_0$.
 In \textsc{pls-dd} models with $N\geq12$, spline coefficients before each peak correlate with $H_0$, while those after anticorrelate.
-The net constraint on $H_0$ comes from the combination of these opposing correlations.
 For \textsc{pls-dd-10} and \textsc{pls-log-14}, this pattern is less clear due to insufficient nodes near the peaks, thus proving the importance of placing knots around the relevant structure of the mass distribution.
 The strongest correlations with $H_0$ come from spline coefficients near the first peak.
-However, in best-performing models, \textsc{pls-dd-14} with $\sigma = 2$ and $5$, the second and third peak also contribute, almost equally between each other, to constraining $H_0$.
-The presence of an additional substructure in the MD, together with the correlation-anticorrelation pattern of spline coefficients before and after each peak, can explain the better constraints on $H_0$.
+However, in best-performing models, \textsc{pls-dd-14} with $\sigma = 2$ and $5$, the second and third peak also correlate, almost equally between each other, with $H_0$.